chardmeier/OpenNMT-py/CorefMT.md

 belonging to a document must be grouped together and ordered in the input files.

-Preprocessing of the input corpora consists of tokenisation (using _Spacy_), coreference resolution (using _AllenNLP_) and conversion into the data structures required by _OpenNMT_.
-It is done as follows:
+On the _source side_, preprocessing of the input corpora consists of tokenisation (using _Spacy_), coreference resolution (using _AllenNLP_) and conversion into the data structures required by _OpenNMT_.
+The _target side_ text undergoes standard _OpenNMT_ preprocessing. **Note: As a consequence, the _target side_ of the corpus must be supplied in tokenised form, but the _source side_ must be untokenised and will be tokenised during preprocessing.**

+Preprocessing is done as follows:

 ```
 python OpenNMT-py/preprocess.py \